St3p/blog/content/posts/mini-r2-d2.md

 - Solidworks design

-The operation of this mecanism is simple it consist on a motor in the center of the head which gives action to a axial gear that moves smothly thanks to the help of a lazy sussan that is attached to the fram and the base of the head.
+The operation of this mechanism is simple it consist on a motor in the center of the head which gives action to a axial gear that moves smoothly thanks to the help of a lazy Susan that is attached to the from and the base of the head.

 {{< image src="/img/head.png" alt="Circuit" position="center" style="border-radius: 8px;" >}}